Vivian (Paper Mario): Appearances

-Vivian first appeared in the 2004 role-playing video game Paper Mario: The Thousand-Year Door.
+Vivian first appears in the 2004 role-playing video game Paper Mario: The Thousand-Year Door.
 In the story of the game, she initially works as a member of the Shadow Sirens, which includes her two sisters Beldam and Marilyn, working against Mario and his allies.
 She assists Mario when he helps her find a missing object, unaware of his actual identity.
 When she discovers who he is, Vivian is initially reluctant to help him further, but decides to join him due to the abuse she suffered from Beldam and the kindness Mario showed her.
+She also comes to accept her identity as a woman.
+Vivian can aid Mario in battle, and has various abilities unique to her.
+She is able to use a technique called Veil, which protects her and Mario from damage.
+Other techniques she may use include Fiery Jinx and Infatuate.
 By the end of the story, Beldam vows to treat her better.
+She retains her role in the story in the game's 2024 remake.

-She appears in a cameo role in the sequel, Super Paper Mario, both as a collectible card and as a plush doll owned by a character.
+Vivian appears in a cameo role in the sequel, Super Paper Mario, both as a collectible card and as a plush doll owned by a character.
 She also appears as a collectible in Super Smash Bros.
 Brawl and Super Smash Bros.
 Ultimate.